Skip to content

 So, come with an empty stomach because you’re about to experience the best food you’ve ever had!

 Whether craving a classic Ulster fry or a modern take on Asian fusion, Derry’s restaurants cater to all palates and budgets.
 So, come hungry and prepare to be amazed by the culinary delights that await you in this enchanting city.
-So, without further ado, let’s discover together the best places to eat in Derry!
+Let’s discover together the best places to eat in Derry!

 Address: Ebrington Square & Parade Ground, 70 Ebrington St, Londonderry

-No trip to Derry is complete without experiencing the Walled City Brewery, a haven for beer lovers and foodies alike.
+No trip to Derry is complete without experiencing the Walled City Brewery, a haven for food lovers alike.
 Housed in a charming 19th-century building within the historic city walls, this family-owned establishment boasts a warm and inviting atmosphere.

-But the Walled City Brewery is much more than just a pub.
+The Walled City Brewery is much more than just a dining venue.
 It’s a celebration of local flavours, with a menu showcasing Northern Ireland’s bounty.
 With his Michelin-starred background, Head Chef Chris “Tufty” Moran conjures up a menu of eclectic, international small plates perfect for sharing.
 Think juicy WCB burgers alongside inventive dishes like tempura cauliflower with sriracha mayo and haggis spring rolls with a sweet chilli dip.

 Address: 1 Bonds Hill, Londonderry